EASS-HIT-PART-A-2025-CLASS-VIII/fastapi-movies/frontend/README.md

 ## 🧩 Features

 - 📋 List all movies from the FastAPI backend
 - ➕ Add new movies with input validation (rating between 0–10)
 - 🗑️ Delete existing movies
-- 🔄 Refresh cached data
+- 🔄 View graphs of movie ratings/years
-- 💾 Export movies to CSV (`movies_export.csv` in the frontend folder)
+- 💾 Export movies to CSV

 ---

-## ⚙️ Notes

-- The dashboard caches data for 30 seconds (`st.cache_data`).
-- Invalid form inputs (like rating > 10) trigger inline error messages and prevent invalid API calls.
-- No authentication is required.